The Importance of Visual Inspection for Endoscope Reprocessing

 Therefore, to perform a visual inspection, at a minimum the unaided eye should be used to inspect the external surfaces of the endoscope after manual cleaning.
 Additionally, current standards and guidelines do call for the additional use of lighted magnification to be added to the process of visual inspection.
 The process of performing cleaning verification is also clearly warranted based upon the current standards and guidelines.
 Borescopic examination of internal channels is a newer process, but one that is recommended within AAMI ST911 and AORN endoscope guidelines.”

 Read the entire article here: Proper endoscope cleaning requires visual cues — even for the invisible

 As the spotlight on endoscope reprocessing continues to shine, steps like visual inspection and cleaning verification help staff ensure that scopes are being disinfected to the highest possible standard.
 We must make sure that team members are performing the steps of the reprocessing cycle consistently and are documenting their findings along the way.
 If your department wants to automate the workflow and documentation process of the reprocessing cycle, consider a software system like iRIScope.
-Systems like these ensure that your staff are performing consistent, repeatable and documented steps during reprocessing.
-They also minimize manual efforts to document the process by incorporating advanced data collection technologies like RFID directly in to the workflow.
+Endoscope tracking systems like these ensure that your staff are performing consistent, repeatable and documented steps during reprocessing.
+They also minimize manual efforts to document the process by incorporating advanced data collection technologies like RFID directly into the workflow.
 The combination of modern verification techniques, like visual inspection and cleaning verification, with a highly automated workflow and data collection system, like iRIScope, is virtually guaranteed to set your staff up for repeated success.